Services procurement solutions - an incremental journey

 By setting clear expectations, you’ll get a scalable programme that begins with minimal disruption and grows as your business needs evolve.
 With the right work transferred to the right resources, our clients’ teams can focus on strategic value creation.

 We also negotiate, forecast, and control rates to achieve targeted cost savings.
-However, interestingly enough, the clients and prospects I talked to during the CWS summit acknowledged risk mitigation and best-practise operational process as the most important value adds of a Services Procurement MSP Programme rather than the much-touted theme of cost savings.
+However, interestingly enough, the clients and prospects I talk to usually don’t focus on the much-touted theme of cost savings.
+Rather, they acknowledge risk mitigation and best-practice operational processes as the main value adds of a Services Procurement MSP Programme.

 Is the supplier-funded model a myth?

-Another subject of interest at the CWS Summit was the case for and against a supplier-funded model.
+Another subject of interest raised by clients and prospects is the case for and against a supplier-funded model.
 Convention dictates that a supplier-funded programme is cost-neutral for a client.
 Many will be led by this ideal when costing an MSP programme, contingent-based or Services Procurement.
 This may be a false economy and reduce the level of adoption from vendors who will need to participate in the programme but will be reluctant to fund it.

 A supplier-funded model might look more appealing from the client’s perspective because it seems cheaper.
 But many in the industry consider this a myth because even in a client-funded model, you can deliver cost savings.
-With a supplier-funded model, the supplier pays the MSP fee, but the reality is that suppliers will compensate for this by increasing their own cost of delivery – so the customer is charged an inflated fee for the services.
-This was a commonly held perception at the summit, coming both from roundtable participants and panel presenters.
+With a supplier-funded model, the supplier pays the MSP fee.
+However, the reality is that suppliers will compensate for this by increasing their own cost of delivery.
+As a result, the customer is charged an inflated fee for the services.
+Industry experts, clients, and prospects all seem to share that perception.

-However, this is not to say that one model is better than the other.
-It is healthy to keep an open mind and acknowledge the pros and cons of each approach.
-Still, clients should be well informed to make a strategic decision that suits their needs and expectations.
+This is not to say that one model is better than the other.
+It’s healthy to keep an open mind and acknowledge the pros and cons of each approach.
+Still, clients should be well informed.
+Only that way clients can be empowered to make strategic decisions that suit their needs and expectations.

 Services Procurement outsourcing should be managed as an evolutionary journey based on client readiness, value drivers, and maturity level, all delivered via strategic change management.
 It takes time – just like building trust takes time.